 Plan out your window display and merchandising initiatives to the tee.
 Having relevant signage can also help drive sales.
 As a holiday of shopping event is draws closer, set up big, obvious signs to remind customers to go shopping for the occasion.

 Take a look at this example from a Target store in Cerritos, CA. To remind people about Easter, this Target location set up a big sign near its entrance encouraging guests to visit their Easter shop.

 Long wait times will send guests packing and kill sales.
 Research has found that “Americans will abandon a checkout line and leave a store without making a purchase after eight minutes of waiting in a checkout line.
 British shoppers won’t even wait around that long.
 They’ll walk out after just six minutes.”

 Barbara Thau, a contributing writer at Forbes.com, adds that in order to increase sales, brick-and-mortar stores must “banish the wait in line, once and for all.”

-How do you that?
+How do you do that?
 Start by keeping your store well-staffed, particularly during busy periods.
 Look at your store data to figure out your peak hours, then ensure that you have enough employees and registers to handle the rush.